 The difference between the two is that rated watts describe the amount of power the portable generator can produce continuously.
 At the same time, maximum wattage refers to the power that the generator can produce for a short period.
 For example, the power a motor needs when starting up is a maximum wattage requirement.

-Are you looking for a petrol generator for sale?
-Or perhaps the best silent petrol generator?
-If yes, then you've come to the right place.
-Our Jono and Johno petrol generator is one of the best portable power generators in the market.
-We also offer different types of equipment, such as fencing equipment, chainsaw equipment, post hole diggers, and cordless power tools.
-Shop today!
+Are you looking for quality petrol and inverter power generators in Australia?
+Or perhaps the best silent generator?
+Then you've come to the right place.
+At Jono & Johno, we have some of the best portable power generators on the market.
+Not to mention, we also stock different types of equipment, such as fencing equipment, chainsaw equipment, post hole diggers, and cordless power tools.
+Shop petrol power generators and more today!